bayinfosys/bayinfosys.github.io/_posts/2026-01-01-86-structuring-ml-projects.md

 ## Setup

-After a proposal which identifies the business case, the must be a data audit to verify the availability of quality of data against the requirements.
+After a proposal which identifies the business case, there must be a data audit to verify the availability and quality of data against the requirements.
 Pipelines should be identified to move this data around as needed.
 Labelling strategy and annotation tooling need to be decided, where labelling is part of the work.
 Training and evaluation infrastructure needs to be built, so that results are repeatable and reproducable.